Justin Kirkland

-Justin Kirkland (born August 2, 1996) is a Canadian professional ice hockey centre for the Calgary Wranglers of the American Hockey League (AHL) while under contract to the Calgary Flames of the National Hockey League (NHL).
+Justin Kirkland (born August 2, 1996) is a Canadian professional ice hockey player who is a centre for the Minnesota Wild of the National Hockey League (NHL).
 Kirkland was born in Winnipeg, Manitoba, but grew up in Camrose, Alberta.
 Kirkland has gained the nickname "Costco", alluding to their Kirkland Signature products.

 Playing career

 After playing two years of bantam triple-A level hockey for the Camrose Kodiaks U15 AAA team of the Alberta Major Bantam Hockey League, Kirkland was selected by the Kelowna Rockets in the fifth round, 103rd overall, of the 2011 Western Hockey League (WHL) bantam draft.
 After playing from 2011 to 2013 in Saskatchewan at the Athol Murray College of Notre Dame, Kirkland cracked the Rockets' roster full-time in the 2013–14 season and finished eighth in team scoring with 48 points in 68 games.

 Impressed by his WHL rookie season, the Nashville Predators of the National Hockey League (NHL) selected Kirkland in the third round of the 2014 NHL entry draft, 62nd overall.
 Kirkland scored 51 points in 50 games in the 2014–15 WHL season and helped the Rockets capture the Ed Chynoweth Cup as WHL champions.
 The Rockets went to the Memorial Cup final that year with Kirkland scoring twice against the Quebec Remparts in the lead up.
 However, they were defeated by the Oshawa Generals in the final, 2–1, in overtime.
 Following another successful year in 2015–16 in which he had 67 points in 69 games, Kirkland signed a three-year, entry-level contract with the Predators on May 16, 2016.

 Kirkland spent four games with the Predators' then-ECHL affiliate, the Cincinnati Cyclones, in 2016–17; however, he largely played in the American Hockey League (AHL) with the Milwaukee Admirals.
 He spent the following two seasons exclusively with the Admirals with his best single-season output — nine goals and 30 points — coming in 2018–19, his final year in the Predators' organization.
 A restricted free agent in the 2019 offseason, Kirkland was not issued a qualifying offer by the Predators and became an unrestricted free agent eligible to sign with any NHL team.

 On July 1, 2019, Kirkland signed a one-year, two-way contract with the Calgary Flames, reuniting him with Rockets teammate Dillon Dubé.
 Kirkland was assigned to the Flames' AHL affiliate, the Stockton Heat, for the 2019–20 season.
 He had his best offensive season as a professional up to that point, scoring six goals and 28 points in 53 games, and was re-signed by the Flames to another one-year deal on September 28, 2020.
 He spent the entire 2020–21 season with the Heat.
 He re-signed with the Flames to another one-year, two-way contract on August 25, 2021.
 He scored 25 goals and 48 points in 66 games with the Heat in his third season, helping lead the team to the AHL Western Conference Finals.